The lost language of newspapers

 w/f - A proof-reader's mark signifying that a wrong font had been used when setting the type.

 Widow – A line of type which falls at the top of a column and is less than the full width.
-Poor typography, to be avoided.
+Poor typography, guaranteed to incur the chief sub's wrath.

 WOB / Reverse – White on Black (i.e. white type on a black background) Cousins of the WOB were BOTs (black on tone - i.e. black type on light-grey background) and WOTs (white on tone - white type on dark-grey).
 In some offices, BOTs were known as BONGs - black on grey.
 (Hat-tip: Anne Martindale).